hannobraun/playground/2025-08-02_monobloc/README.md

 ```

 We have three identifiers here, all of which refer to functions.
 And all of
-those are intrinsic functions, that are built into the compiler.
+those are intrinsic functions, which are built into the compiler.

 `1` and `2` simply return these respective values and push them to the stack.
-All numbers are 32-bit integers, which depending on context are treated as
+All numbers are 32-bit integers which, depending on context, are treated as
 signed (two's complement) or unsigned.

 `+` then takes those two values from the stack, and pushes their sum.